 This problem is designed to incorporate ALL your learning's this semester from start to finish by preparing a company's books and financial statements.
+This will be an EXCEL assignment.

 CELL PHONES AND CALCULATORS

 Cell phones must be set to "Off".
 If you are expecting an urgent call you may set it to "Vibrate" and leave the classroom to answer the call.
 Text messaging is not allowed and cell phones shall not be visible during class at any time.
 Calculators must be able to do addition, subtraction, multiplication and division.
 Programmable calculators are not allowed on quizzes or exams.